Rasinja: Demographics

+Administration

+The current mayor of Rasinja is Davor Tetec (SDP) while the deputy mayor is Nikica Štibić (HNS) from the Serb minority.
+The Rasinja Municipal Council consists of 13 seats.

 Religion

 Serbian Orthodox Church of Saint George in the village of Veliki Poganac was built in 1722 and its bell tower was erected in 1751.
 Adjacent parochial house was built in 1879.
 Church's iconostasis was erected and painted in 1779.
 Church was declared protected cultural heritage of the Republic of Croatia in 1965.